Mining Useful General Data for Low-Resource Domain Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we address the challenge of data scarcity in low-resource domains by introducing a novel framework, NTK-Selector, for selecting high-value auxiliary data from large general-domain corpora.
-Our approach is grounded in the key observation that LLMs exhibit stable NTK-like behavior during LoRA-based fine-tuning, enabling efficient and theoretically motivated data selection.
-Extensive experiments demonstrate that NTK-Selector consistently outperforms existing data selection methods across multiple models and domains, with particularly strong gains in very low-resource settings.
-Our work establishes a new state-of-the-art in cross-domain data selection and offers deeper insights into the optimization dynamics of LLMs during fine-tuning.
+In this paper, we propose NTK-Selector, a principled framework for selecting high-value auxiliary data from general corpora to address data scarcity in low-resource domains.
+By leveraging the observation that LLMs exhibit stable NTK-like behavior during fine-tuning, NTK-Selector enables efficient and theoretically motivated data selection.
+Extensive experiments show that NTK-Selector consistently outperforms existing data selection methods across multiple models and domains, with particularly strong gains in very low-resource settings.
+Our work establishes a new SOTA in cross-domain data selection and offers deeper insights into the optimization dynamics of LLMs during fine-tuning.